 - Your prior criminal history.

 The amount of bail that is set for a specific crime will vary from county to county and from case to case.
-An experienced California criminal defense attorney can help to limit the amount of bail that is assigned in your case.
+An experienced California criminal defense attorney can help to limit the amount of bail that is assigned to your case.
 Contact us today to learn more.

 Types of Bail Bonds